AlirezaHPC/365-examples-from-JavaScript/README.md

 The view function receives an index and displays the corresponding element The all function returns all elements of the array.
 The length function returns the number of array elements
-243: Print the phrase "Hello World" in five ways to print output in JavaScript
+243: Print the phrase "Hello World" in four ways to print output in JavaScript
 244: Write a program that performs multiplication and addition on two values (define variables as underscore)
 245: Write a program that subtracts and divides two input values (define variables as pascalCase)
-246: Write a program that joins two strings with the concat method (define variables as hyphens)
+246: Write a program that joins two strings with the concat method

 247: Write a program that defines an object called writer and takes the attributes, including name, bookname, and year of publication, from the input, and this object has a function that displays all its elements in one line.